jmmaloney3/portopt/README.md

+# Portfolio Optimizer
+The portfolio optimizer takes a CSV file with the following information:
+* Asset class allocations for each fund
+* Target asset class allocations

+It produces allocation percentages for each fund that minimizes the difference between the target asset class allocations and the asset class allocations for the portfolio.

+Additional arguments can be provided to influence the fund allocation produced:
+* Sparsity weight - weight used to penalize portfolios with a larger number of funds, this can help prevent very small allocations to funds
+* Max funds - the maximum number of fund to include in the final portfolio
+* Fund list - specify a subset of funds that should be considered for inclusion in the final portfolio

+Only asset class allocation is considered when generating an optimal portfolio.
+Other criteria such as fund performance, detailed fund composition or fees are not considered.

+# File Format
+The CSV file should have the following format.
+## Columns
+* Ticker (Required) - column that contains the ticker for each fund or the word "Targets" for the row that contains the target asset class allocation
+* Name (Optional) - column that contains the name of the fund (this column is ignored by the optimizer)
+* Description (Optional) - column that contains a description of the fund (this column is ignored by the optimizer)
+* <Asset Class> - one column for each asset class

+## Rows
+* Initial row contains the names of the columns
+* Each row with a fund ticker in the first column contains the asset class allocations for that fund
+* A row with "Targets" in the first column that contains the target asset class allocations

+The asset class allocations are provide as percentages in decimal format.
+For example, if the asset class allocation is 13.4% then the cvalue in the CSV file will be 0.134.

+# Additioan Information
 The portfolio optimization problem has the following features:
 * quadratic objective function to minimize the sum of the squared difference between the target asset class allocation and the actual asset class allocation